About Michelle St. John

 Horse racing was her first introduction to the nuance and beauty of human stories.
 The backside at the track is full of melodramas and contradictions.
 The addict who hotwalks horses giving betting advice to the multi-millionaire horse owner, the immigrant jockey fighting to make rank on the track or the down on his luck trainer who knows just one horse could make or break his career and his bank.
 It was watching these people and the complexities of their lives that inspired Michelle to become a storyteller and producer.

 However, life on the farm was often sheltered from the effects of the larger societal and humanitarian problems facing the world.
-When Michelle became a student at Washington and Lee University she became more aware of the need for storytelling in the news and decided journalism was the vocation where she could meld together her love of human stories with the need for honest and engaging reporting.
+When Michelle became a student at Washington and Lee University she became more aware of the need for storytelling in news and decided journalism was the vocation where she could blend together her love of human stories with the need for honest and engaging reporting.

 In 2019 Michelle left 60 Minutes to join the team at The Nantucket Project, producing and directing short films while also leading production for their non-profit arm tnp academy.
 Her films there focus on human connection and what we can learn from each other.